regiregi22/ARMA-3/README.md

 ### Arma 3 Client Performance Tuning:
 All below settings are optional, but they will provide better performance or improve usage characteristics for Arma 3.
 Those settings are set for Windows 11 and a fairly new high performance computer, with a good CPU and GPU (Nvidia), and at least 16Gb of RAM.

 1- Go to Steam > Settings > In-Game, tick In-game FPS counter, tick high contrast colour.
-Optional FPS counter to aid in tunning settings.
+FPS counter to aid in tunning settings.

 2- Go to C:\Users\[your_username]\Documents\Arma 3.
 Open Arma3.cfg with text editor, If you have monitor with refresh rate above 60Hz, set refresh to your refresh rate (for example: refresh=144;).
 Save changes and close file.

-**Optional, not recommended**, for reducing display lag to 1 frame (at the expense of lower median fps and more framespikes), set "GPU_MaxFramesAhead=1" and "GPU_DetectedFramesAhead=1" (Nvidia Control Panel call it "Low Latency Mode", more info here: https://blurbusters.com/gsync/gsync101-input-lag-tests-and-settings/14/#mprf-101).
+**(Optional, not recommended)**, for reducing display lag to 1 frame (at the expense of lower median fps and more framespikes), set "GPU_MaxFramesAhead=1" and "GPU_DetectedFramesAhead=1" (Nvidia Control Panel call it "Low Latency Mode", more info here: https://blurbusters.com/gsync/gsync101-input-lag-tests-and-settings/14/#mprf-101).

 3- Go to C:\Users\[your_username]\Documents\Arma 3.
 Open [your_username].Arma3Profile with text editor, set "mouseSmoothing=0" and "mouseAcceleration=0".
 This will give you direct raw mouse control, instead of the smoothed filtered movement.
 Save changes and close file.